nnasteff1/psobb-beat-timer/README.md

 v1.0.1
 - Updated timer to only show single hour digits (1:00:00 vs 01:00:00)
 - Updated timer to truncate if no hours remain in the timer (1:00:00 -> 59:59)

+v1.0.2
+- Allowed for custom colors for .beat clock and timer
+- Added ability to hide the .beat clock
+- Swapped the .beat clock and timer locations in the display